Michael Puntervold: Career

-Puntervold resided in Kristiania until 1906, when he moved to Bækkelaget in Aker.
-He was elected to Aker municipal council from 1911 to 1916 and the school board from 1915 to 1919.
+Puntervold resided in Kristiania until 1906, when he moved to Bækkelaget in Aker Municipality.
+He was elected to the municipal council of Aker Municipality from 1911 to 1916 and the school board from 1915 to 1919.
 He was fielded as Labour's candidate in the constituency Aker in the 1909 Norwegian parliamentary election.
 He lost clearly to Conservative Edvard Hagerup Bull with 2,589 against 3,607 votes.
 In 1918 the party tried to field him as the candidate in neighboring constituency Bærum og Follo, but he lost clearly to Christian Fredrik Michelet with 3,823 against 5,880 votes.
 He did carry a majority in two sub-constituencies, Oppegaard and Son.

 Puntervold placed himself on the right wing of the party, which held control of the party by and large until 1918.
 In 1920 he was more or less denounced by Edvard Bull, Sr. who wrote in Det 20de Aarhundre of "right-wing socialism and puntervoldery".
 When the Labour Party split in 1921, Puntervold joined the more right-wing Social Democratic Labour Party, and became a leading figure in this party.
 Writing in Arbeider-Politikken, he was a part of the early supporters of such a new party.
 He was also chairman of Arbeider-Politikken, which became the official party newspaper, from 1920 to 1927.
 He took part at the founding congress of the Labour and Socialist International in 1923; the other Norwegian delegates were Magnus Nilssen, Arne Magnussen and Olav Kringen.

 He belonged to the Labour Party again from 1927, but gradually backed out of active politics.
 He is known for having a personal relation with Lenin and later served as a lawyer for Leon Trotsky during his exile in Norway.
 Several letters between Leon Trotsky and Michael Puntervold are stored in the Harvard Library.